 Preston Sprinkle is the Evangelical author of “Embodied,” a book that helps Evangelicals be kind to trans folks without affirming their gender identity (which is actually not kind at all).
 Recently, I was tagged in a tweet of Sprinkle’s that expressed a common thought that I have encountered time against while writing Jesus Takes A Side: that the Christian progressives sound just like Christian fundamentalists.
 He wrote, “The progressive Christian left sounds soooo much like the fundamentalist right I grew up in.
 Different values; same posture, tone, and passion to demonize the ‘other.’

-In my experience and opinion, these critiques of progression Christians is that they are centered on LGBTQIA inclusion.
+In my experience and opinion, these critiques of progressive Christians is that they are centered on LGBTQIA inclusion.
 For these moderates, it is the heat they face around LGBTQIA inclusion that really sets them off.
 Activists and queer people might call them bigoted, intolerant, or even hateful.
 And this is exactly “the posture, tone, and passion to demonize the ‘other’” that Sprinkle is talking about.

 Instead of engaging with the real lived experiences of queer people and why they’d have in this thinking, he haphazardly lumps them together with fundamentalists.
 He claims that those fundamentalists, who hate LGBTQIA people, and literally queer people, are the “same.”
 Advocating for yourself in passion is not the same, in any way, to passionately advocating for the oppression of others.
 And this false equivalency is why Preston’s argument falls flat on his face.